Thulsa Doom: A Fate Worse than Death

 A thundering bass tone rumbles beneath this plethoric assembly, grounding the music with a chest vibrating foundation of larger than life power.
 Guttural death metal vocals underpin it all with chasmic reverb drenched ejaculations, othering the listener with violent alienation.
 A distant clean voice can be heard at times, offering howls of all too human despair to give the music an underlayer of intimacy.

 Ultimately, despite the many genre reference points flagged across ‘Ascension Beyond Kokytus’, this album stands as a work in its own right without the need to assess its merits as a sludge or doom album.
 VoidOath manage to conjure an atmosphere fitting for the John Carpenter inspired thematic choices, and compositionally are able to wield this materiel into oppressive yet diverse pieces of weighty doom laden metal.
 They patiently build each track into dramatic finales replete with simple yet effective melodic builds, trading on mild dissonance and dynamics to build tension.
 Tempos are treated as a means to tease the listener, only letting loose into a blast-beat at the last possible moment before the music would collapse into tedium.
-All of which ultimately makes for a taught and well structured experience, paying off every moment of frustrated momentum with interest.
+All of which ultimately makes for a taut and well structured experience, paying off every moment of frustrated momentum with interest.

 Out 30th September on I, Voidhanger Records